What a unique island! Between nature and architecture, there’s no time to get bored.

 This is a formation on the side of the 600m-high Montaña Blanca volcano.
 3 cracks have formed.

-The cracks aren’t very long, but they are quite narrow, reminiscent of a miniature version of the canyons in Arizona and Utah.
+The cracks are not very long but they are quite narrow and they remind us of a miniature version of the canyons in Arizona and Utah.

 See more photos and our practical tips.